 News & Events

-The Collective, the theater production company of Concordia University Chicago, presents “Wittenberg” by David Davalos.
-The play, directed by Andrew Pederson, will run Sept.
-29-30 and Oct.
-6-7 at 7:30 p.m., and Oct.
-1 and 8 at 3 p.m., at the Madison Street Theatre, 1010 Madison St., Oak Park, IL.
+The Collective at Concordia University Chicago presents “Antigone,” the Greek tragedy by Sophocles, translation by Nicholas Rudall.
+The production, directed by Brian Fruits, will run Oct.
+5, 6, 12 and 13 at 7:30 p.m., and Oct.
+7 and 14 at 3 p.m. at the Madison Street Theatre, 1010 Madison St., Oak Park, IL.

 The University Band of Concordia University Chicago will perform its annual fall concert on Friday, Sept.
 28. The free concert will begin at 8 p.m. in the University’s Werner Auditorium.

 Registration is now open for Concordia University Chicago’s annual Vi Messerli Memorial Lectures in Church Music.
 The event, held from Sunday, Oct.
 21 to Tuesday, Oct.
 23, features two concerts, a keynote address, choral reading sessions and many workshops to choose from.